My Experience of How Massage Extended the Life and Quality of Life of a Cancer Patient

 The 2 am text

-I tell every single client of mine who has dealt with Cancer the story of Ellyn and how Lymphatic drainage massage extended her life and made her comfortable during an uncomfortable time.
+I tell every single client of mine who has dealt with cancer the story of Ellyn and how lymphatic drainage massage extended her life and made her comfortable during an uncomfortable time.
 To be a part of someone's well-being is truly an honor.
 You have heard me say that time and again.
 It is the basis of my work and the motto for my business.
-I urge you to find a Lymph specialist should you or your loved one get a Cancer diagnosis.
-It;s not a cure, but it'll extend your life and keep you comfortable during the time you have left.
+I urge you to find a lymph specialist should you or your loved one get a cancer diagnosis.
+It's not a cure, but it could extend your life and keep you comfortable during the time you have left.

 © 2016 Lori Dudley